MALAII/LEARN-REACT/README.md

-babel - compiler/ transpilar  converts jsx to pure js package.json - blueprint or metadata of a particular project src- source file that contains all the code files of your  particular project
+babel - compiler/ transpilar  converts jsx to pure js package.json - blueprint or metadata of a particular project src- source file that contains all the code files of your  particular project node.js - runtime environment for js

 Day 2: 28/10/2025:
 file structure
-component- is a building block of react project it is a resuable piece of code function components - functional component is a js function which returns the jsx element.
+component- is a building block of react project it is a resuable piece of code. types : 1. functional component
+        2. Class components
+function components - functional component is a js function which returns the jsx element.
+Key - key should be unique and stable across render.
 jsx: javascript xml (not html it is html like syntax) rules for jsx:
            1.returns only one parent element